 The constructions "is" and "is not" do not indicate requirements.

-Introduction

-This clause is optional.
-If it exists, it shall be the second unnumbered clause.

 1 Scope

 The aim of this work is to study the security aspects for any potential enhancements to be developed based on the outcome of the study in TR 23.700-08 [2].
 For each of the objectives in the scope of the study in TR 23.700-08 [2], potential security aspects that are to be covered in this study are as follows: